 MU-209L Aural Skills Lab II

-Provides a focused setting for working on and perfecting the musicianship skills of sight singing, ear training, and musical dictation--essential skills for musicians.
+Provides a focused setting for working on and perfecting the musicianship skills of sight singing, ear training, and musical dictation—essential skills for musicians.
 The Aural Skills Labs function in coordination with the Theory of Music sequence of courses.
 The labs, required of all music majors, incorporate strategies and drills for learning and honing these musicianship skills through in-class individual and group work, as well as guided, independent work online.
 P/NP basis only.
 Prerequisite: Aural Skills Lab I (MU-109L).
 Corequisite: Theory of Music II (MU-209).
 (0.2 course credit)

 MU-251 Record Label Seminar